ouseful-datasupply/IW_licensing/README.md

 TO DO:

-- parse to pandas df and save as csr for scraper archiving and diffing.
+- parse to pandas df and save as csv for scraper archiving and diffing.
 - crontab in github action to run scraper regularly;
 - seed csv with historical data eg from start of year for now;
 - consider proper db structure with diffrerent tables for different application types etc; a consideration of rows for particular types will strat to suggest what data relates to what license type.
+- if an application is a renewal, there are likely to be previous cases with a staus of "Licence Superseded"